sgilliland/4883-Programming_Techniques-Gilliland/Assignments/Easy/11764 - Jumping Mario/README.md

 ### Overview

-This problem reads in the heights of jumps made by Mario and compares them to calculate the number of high jumps and the number of low jumps.
+This program reads in the heights of jumps made by Mario and compares them to calculate the number of high jumps and the number of low jumps.

 | File | Description |
 | :----: | ----------- |